 Minimum Guidelines for Transferability of Credit

 Each course must be similar to one taught at DU in order for a student to receive transfer credit.
-The following document serves as a general guide regarding subject matter and transferability.
+The Registrar's site serves as an up-to-date guide regarding subject matter and transferability.
+The following document can serve as a general guide to help in understanding how credits from Colorado Community Colleges fulfill the Common Curriculum.

 A grade of C (2.0) or better in each course is required to be considered for transfer of credit.
 A grade of C- does not transfer.